12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 8. Installing a Saddle Valve on an Ice Maker or Refrigerator Line

 Saddle valves still ship inside ice maker kits, but they're not legal to install in Oregon.
-They pierce a supply line without a proper fitting and are notorious for slow leaks, especially after repeated open and close cycles.
+They pierce a supply line without a proper piping and plumbing fitting and are notorious for slow, concealed water leaks, especially after repeated open and close cycles.
+Because they're usually hidden inside a cabinet or behind a refrigerator, those water leaks go undetected for months.
+Oregon's plumbing code requires a proper ball valve shutoff instead.
+If you have an existing saddle valve, it's worth having a plumber replace it before it becomes a mold problem.

 Estimated cost if ignored: A concealed saddle valve leak causes $1,000 to $4,000 in mold remediation and cabinet damage.